ERSTE Foundation brings “Democracy Workshops” to Montenegro

-The „Democracy Workshops“ of the Parliament of Montenegro will be inaugurated today in Podgorica in the presence of Austrian Parliament President Barbara Prammer, the President of the Montenegrin Parliament, Ranko Krivokapić, the Chairman of ERSTE Foundation’s Advisory Board, Erhard Busek, and the Ambassador of Austria, Martin Pammer.
-ERSTE Foundation initiated and supported the project with EUR 290,000.
+The „Democracy Workshops“ of the Parliament of Montenegro were inaugurated on 22 January in Podgorica in the presence of Austrian Parliament President Barbara Prammer, the President of the Montenegrin Parliament, Ranko Krivokapić, the Chairman of ERSTE Foundation’s Advisory Board, Erhard Busek, and the Ambassador of Austria, Martin Pammer.

-ERSTE Foundation – which runs programmes focussing on strengthening the democracies of Central and South Eastern Europe – approached the Austrian parliament in 2010 with the idea of bringing the „Democracy Workshops“ to South Eastern Europe.
-Montenegro was chosen as the first country to host this workshop.
+ERSTE Foundation approached the Austrian parliament in 2010 with the idea of bringing the „Democracy Workshops“ to South Eastern Europe.
+And Montenegro was chosen as the first country to host these workshops.